 History of Tennis Bracelets

-A tennis bracelet is a type of bracelet that contains a line of small diamonds or other gemstones mounted in a chain of tiny precious metal setting.
-Being an elegant piece of jewellery, tennis bracelets are usually made of 14K or 18K gold, or platinum.
+A tennis bracelet is a type of jewellery that contains a line of diamonds or coloured gemstones mounted in a chain of precious metal setting such as gold or platinum and is usually worn on the left wrist.

 Tennis Bracelet Styles and Settings

 There are many different styles of tennis bracelets.
-While most designs contain one row of diamonds, some bracelets feature two or even three rows of stones.
+While the classic design contains one row of diamonds, some tennis bracelets feature two or even three rows of stones.
 As for the cut of the diamonds, the most popular is the round brilliant, although other cuts/shapes are meant to add more personality and style.

-Settings are usually one of three varieties: prong, channel or bezel.
-Each style securely holds the diamonds, thus the design you choose should be based only on your personal preference.
+Tennis bracelet settings are usually one of three varieties: prong, channel or bezel, both full and half.
+Each style securely holds the diamonds, meaning the design you choose should be based only on your personal preference.
 Although there is no “best” metal and setting type used for a diamond tennis bracelet, there are some factors to pay attention to, such as diamond settings, links, clasp, flexibility and length of the bracelet.

-If you are buying a tennis bracelet made with white gold or platinum, make sure the diamonds look colourless as yellow tints in them will stick out against the white background.
+If you buy a tennis bracelet made in white gold or platinum, make sure the diamonds look colourless, as yellow tints in them will stick out against the white background.

-However, it’s not always necessary to have top-grade colour diamonds in your bracelet.
-In case you are shopping for a yellow gold tennis bracelet, it’s totally fine to have stones with a slightly yellow tint, since the colour of the diamonds will blend with the colour of the metal and become less noticeable.
+However, it is not always necessary to have top-grade colour diamonds (D-E-F) in your bracelet.
+In case you are shopping for a yellow or rose gold tennis bracelet, it is all right to have stones with a slightly yellow tint as the colour of the diamonds will blend with the colour of the metal and become less noticeable.

-Whatever the exact grade of your diamonds’ colour, the most important that it be the same for all the stones.
+Whatever your choice of the diamonds’ colour, the most important is it be the same for all the stones throughout the bracelet.